-b) Safer Recruitment
+d) Safer Recruitment

 We are committed to only employing staff who are appropriate to work with children and adults.
-As such, all hiring managers are required to complete NSPCC Safer Recruitment training prior to shortlisting, interviewing, and hiring any new staff.
+As such, all hiring managers are required to complete Safer Recruitment training prior to shortlisting, interviewing, and hiring any new staff.

-In addition, we complete enhanced DBS checks on all staff and maintain an accurate single central record of these checks.
-Two references are sort for all new employees and appropriate supervision arrangements made for any employees for whom we do not receive these prior to their start date.
+In addition, we complete enhanced DBS (Disclosure and Barring Service) checks on all staff and maintain an accurate single central record of these checks.
+Appropriate supervision arrangements are made where a DBS has not been received prior to their start date.
+Two references are sought for all new employees and a reference Risk Assessment is completed if we do not have adequate references prior to starting.
 Further detail of our safer recruitment procedures is outlined in our Recruitment Policy, as well as our DBS and Safeguarding Procedure.

-c) Managing Allegations and 'Low-level' Concerns
+e) Managing Allegations and 'Low-level' Concerns

-Activate Learning takes all allegations against staff seriously and work collaboratively with the relevant services such as Social Care, Police, and the regional Local Authority Designated Officer to respond to allegations against individuals or organisations working in or for Activate Learning sensitively and appropriately, as outlined in our Allegations Against Staff Procedure and Staff Disciplinary Procedure.
+Activate Learning takes all allegations against staff seriously and work collaboratively with the relevant services such as social care, police, and the regional Local Authority Designated Officer (LADO) to respond to allegations against individuals or organisations working in or for Activate Learning sensitively and appropriately, as outlined in our Allegations Against Staff Procedure and Staff Disciplinary Procedure.
+This includes allegations made against supply staff, contracted staff, and organisations or individuals using our premises.

-The DSL and HR will confidentially record concerns that do not meet the harm threshold but indicate an adult working in or on behalf of Activate Learning may have acted in a way that is inconsistent with the Professional Conduct Policy.
+The DSL (Designated Safeguarding Lead) and HR confidentially record concerns that do not meet the harm threshold but indicate an adult working in or on behalf of Activate Learning may have acted in a way that is inconsistent with the Professional Conduct Policy.
 Records are reviewed by the DSL and HR so potential patterns of concerning, inappropriate, problematic, or concerning behaviour can be identified and addressed.

-d) Staff Training
+f) Staff Training

-All Activate Learning staff must complete mandatory Level 1 Safeguarding, Prevent, Online Safety and Data Protection training as part of their onboarding.
+All Activate Learning staff must complete mandatory Level 1 Safeguarding and Prevent Awareness as part of pre-employment onboarding.
+Additional Safeguarding Essentials at Activate Learning, Online Safety, Professional Boundaries and Data Protection training is completed as part of all staff induction.
 All staff are also required to read Part 1 of Keeping Children Safe in Education and Activate Learning's policies and procedures relating to safeguarding as part of their induction.
 This training is refreshed in line with the relevant departmental advice.
-The safeguarding team also provide regular safeguarding updates to staff throughout the year.